mienaikoe/ziyu/Chapters/3-2-Chapter16.md

   Pomri patiently waited for more details.

-  Melna started again, "I found hae keeping warm with Laen-Laen last night and now they're pretty much inseparable."
+  Melna started again, "I found hae voiceless and keeping warm with Laen-Laen last night and now they're pretty much inseparable."

   "And you're taking hae with us to Shaki?"